The interactive debugger

 The number following this is the current depth; i.e., the number of direct ancestors this goal has.
 The next word specifies the particular port (Call, Exit, Redo or Fail).
 The goal is then printed so that its current instantiation state can be inspected.
 The final ? is the prompt indicating that the debugger is waiting for user interaction.
 One of the option codes allowed (see below) can be input at this point.

-The second format, quite similar to the format explained above, is shown when using source-level debugging outside the Ciao emacs mode, and it is as follows:
+The second format, quite similar to the format explained above, is shown when using source-level debugging outside the Ciao emacs mode or other IDEs, and it is as follows:

 In /home/mcarlos/ciao/foo.pl (5-9) descendant-1